‘Love Is Blind’ Reunion: 7 Most Shocking Moments, From a Surprise Proposal to ‘B—, You’re Sheisty’

 'Love Is Blind' Creator Reveals What Happened to the Couples After the Show

 Love Is Blind took a gaggle of singles, locked them up together and tasked them with "dating" through pods--they didn't get to see each other until a marriage...
 E!
-Online Also reported by •The Wrap •Just Jared
+Online Also reported by •The Wrap •Just Jared •Belfast Telegraph

+Somebody sure didn't like what she saw when she watched Love Is Blind.
+Netflix just released a first look at the upcoming reunion for the dating show experiment,...
+E!
+Online Also reported by •Belfast Telegraph